Futureproof

 What kind of moat are you actually building?

-12 questions.
-At the end, we tell you which of the moats you're quietly winning, which ones you're neglecting, and what to do about it in the next 90 days.
+12 questions tailored to your business.
+At the end, we reveal which moats you're winning, which you're neglecting, and what to do about it in the next 90 days.

 What Is a Moat in Business — and Do You Actually Have One?

-Not because they're bad founders.
-Because nobody taught them how to think about defensibility.
-The word “moat” gets thrown around in pitch decks like decoration.
+The word “moat” gets thrown around like decoration.
 We have a data moat.
-We have a network effect.
+We have brand loyalty.
+We have a supply chain advantage.
 But when you push on it, the answers fall apart.
 The data is scrapable.
-The network effect is actually just a user count.
-The “moat” is speed — which is another way of saying “we don't have one yet.”
+The “brand loyalty” is really just repeat purchases from discounts.
+The “supply chain advantage” is a manufacturer anyone can find on Alibaba.

-The uncomfortable truth: if you can't name the specific structural advantages protecting your startup, you probably don't have any.
+If you can't name the specific structural advantages protecting your business, you probably don't have any.

 Y Combinator, NFX, a16z, and Bessemer have all published theses on what actually makes AI companies defensible.
 They don't agree on everything, but they agree on this: the product is not the moat.
 The product is what gets you in the door.
 The moat is what keeps you from getting thrown out.